radeonxray/DB8-ReplicationAndTransactions/README.md

 - You will need login information to connect your slave-droplet with the master droplet.
 Please see the Peergrade-handin for a file containing the information.
 The guide will tell you need to use the information.

+- In the same file as mentioned above, you will also find the login information for the Master droplet, in which you need to execute the various queries to see the effect in your droplet

 -----

 ## Hand-in